 Does Amazon Accept Temporary Email?

-No — Amazon aggressively blocks temporary email domains and has one of the most comprehensive blocklists among major websites.
+No - Amazon aggressively blocks temporary email domains and has one of the most complete blocklists among major websites.

-Amazon has a very strict email validation system that blocks virtually all known temporary email domains.
-The signup form will reject the email with an error message asking you to provide a different email address.
-Amazon updates their blocklist frequently and catches most disposable email services.
+Amazon uses a strict email validation system that blocks almost all known temporary email domains.
+The signup form rejects the address and shows an error message that asks you to provide a different email.
+Amazon updates their blocklist often and catches most disposable email services.

-This aggressive blocking makes sense from Amazon's perspective.
-Your Amazon account is tied to payment methods, shipping addresses, order history, and Prime memberships.
-Allowing disposable emails would enable easy creation of accounts for abusing promotional offers, return policies, and new-customer discounts.
+Amazon blocks these emails for good reason.
+Your Amazon account links to your payment methods, shipping addresses, order history and Prime memberships.
+If they allowed disposable emails, it would be easy to create accounts for abusing promotional offers, return policies and new-customer discounts.

-Amazon also uses email as a primary security channel — order confirmations, delivery notifications, two-factor authentication codes, and suspicious activity alerts all go to your email.
-They have a strong interest in ensuring the email address is persistent and accessible.
+Amazon also uses email as a primary security channel.
+Order confirmations, delivery notifications, two-factor authentication codes and suspicious activity alerts all go to your email.
+They have a strong interest in making sure the email address is persistent and accessible.

-Even services that use fresh, lesser-known domains struggle with Amazon.
-Their detection goes beyond simple domain blocklists — they also analyze patterns in the email address format and domain age.
+Even services that use fresh and lesser-known domains struggle with Amazon.
+Their detection goes beyond simple domain blocklists.
+They also analyze patterns in the email address format and domain age.
 A brand-new domain with no web presence may trigger additional scrutiny.

-For privacy-conscious Amazon shoppers, a better approach is using Amazon's built-in communication preferences to limit marketing emails, or using an email alias service that forwards to your real inbox.
-These approaches give you privacy without the risk of account lockout.
+Privacy-conscious Amazon shoppers should use built-in communication preferences to limit marketing emails or use an email alias service that forwards to your real inbox.
+These methods give you privacy.
+They don't risk account lockout.

 Tips

-- Amazon's blocklist is too comprehensive for most temp email services — consider an email alias instead.
+- Amazon's blocklist is too complete for most temp email services.
+Consider an email alias instead.

 - If privacy is your concern, use Amazon's communication preferences to opt out of marketing emails.